 Best ways to propose if you’re homebirds

-Prince Harry proposed to Meghan Markle whilst they cooked a roast chicken together, and if that doesn’t cement its status as one of the best wedding proposals of all time, we don’t know what will!
+Prince Harry proposed to Meghan Markle whilst they cooked a roast chicken together, and if that doesn’t cement its status as one of the best ways to propose of all time, we don’t know what will!
 Cooking can be such a lovely collaborative time between the two of you – and it might be the only time you really spend quality time together in a busy working week – so honouring its significance can be the perfect way to mark the occasion.

 On the sofa